amber-lang/amber-docs/docs/0.3.5-alpha/contribute/contribute.md

-# Contributing to Amber
+Welcome to the Amber Contributing Guidebook! 👋

-This is a simple but exhaustive guide to get you started on contributing to Amber.
+This guide offers a clear and comprehensive introduction to getting started with contributing to Amber.
+If you haven’t already, consider joining our [Discord](https://discord.com/invite/cjHjxbsDvZ) community, where you can ask any questions and connect with other contributors.

 ## Contributing Guidelines

 Before you dig into Amber, you should know a few things before you contribute.

 Any code change is submitted [through a PR](https://github.com/amber-lang/Amber/pulls), which is then approved by at least 2 maintainers.
+Each pull request should be directed to the `staging` branch unless there is a specific justification for targeting the `master` branch.

 The way we talk on GitHub is not the same as we would talk in person.
 When on GitHub, always get straight to the point and be critical.